ainsleyrutterford/short.as/README.md

 ### Deployment

-The [`.github/workflows/deploy.yml`](.github/workflows/deploy.yml) GitHub action deploys the prod CloudFormation stack when there is a push to `main`.
+The [`.github/workflows/deploy.yml`](.github/workflows/deploy.yml) GitHub action deploys the prod CloudFormation stack when there is a push to the `main` branch.